+ 15% Revenue from Supplement Content Redesign (2017)

-I decided to turn this afterthought into a feature, giving away some more free information without giving away too much.
+I loved the part about proven/uproven supplements and the idea of assembling a stack.
+I decided to turn this section into a feature, giving away some more free information without giving away too much.

 After several iterations and collaboration with another designer, we decided on a different approach.
 When the visitor clicked a topic, they would see all the supplements covered.
 The supplements were categorized into 3 categories: work, unproven, and avoid.
 I also included scenarios for combining supplements, so users could better gauge if those supplements are applicable to them: